DyFormer: A Scalable Dynamic Graph Transformer with Provable Benefits on Generalization Ability: Abstract

 \section{Abstract}

-Dynamic graph representation learning is an important task with widespread applications.
-Previous methods on dynamic graph learning are usually sensitive to noisy graph information such as missing or spurious connections, which can yield degenerated performance and generalization.
-To overcome this challenge, we propose a Transformer-based dynamic graph learning method named Dynamic Graph Transformer (\DGTE) with \textit{spatial-temporal encoding} to effectively learn graph topology and capture implicit links.
+Transformers have achieved great success in several domains, including Natural Language Processing and Computer Vision.
+However, their application to real-world graphs is less explored, mainly due to its high computation cost and its poor generalizability caused by the lack of enough training data in the graph domain.
+To fill in this gap, we propose a scalable Transformer-like dynamic graph learning method named \textbf{Dy}namic Graph Trans\textbf{former} (\oure) with \textit{spatial-temporal encoding} to effectively learn graph topology and capture implicit links.
+To achieve efficient and scalable training, we propose \textit{temporal-union graph} structure and its associated \textit{subgraph-based node sampling strategy}.
 To improve the generalization ability, we introduce two complementary \textit{self-supervised pre-training tasks} and show that jointly optimizing the two pre-training tasks results in a smaller Bayesian error rate via an information-theoretic analysis.
-We also propose a \textit{temporal-union graph} structure and a \textit{target-context node sampling strategy} for an efficient and scalable training.
-Extensive experiments on real-world datasets illustrate that \DGT presents superior performance compared with several state-of-the-art baselines.
+Extensive experiments on the real-world datasets illustrate that \our achieves a consistent $1\%\sim3\%$ AUC gain (averaged over all time steps) compared with baselines on all benchmarks. \href{https://github.com/CongWeilin/DyFormer}{[Code]}